Esther Williams: 1940s

-Filming the period musical Take Me Out to the Ball Game (1949) was, according to Williams in her autobiography, an experience of "pure misery".
+Filming the period musical Take Me Out to the Ball Game (1949) was, according to Williams, an experience of "pure misery".
 Gene Kelly and Frank Sinatra's characters were players on a baseball team owned by K.C.
 Higgins, played by Williams.
 She claimed that Kelly and co-writer Stanley Donen treated her with contempt and went out of their way to make jokes at her expense.
 The film was well-received critically and became a major commercial success, raking in $3.4 million in rentals and becoming the 11th highest-earning film of the year.
 Williams made Neptune's Daughter (also 1949) around the same time with co-stars Ricardo Montalbán, Red Skelton, and Betty Garrett, who had also been in Take Me Out to the Ball Game.
 In the film, Williams sings "Baby, It's Cold Outside" with Montalbán.
 The song won the Academy Award for Best Original Song at the 22nd Academy Awards.
-Williams and Montalbán were originally slated to sing "(I'd Like to Get You on a) Slow Boat to China", but studio censors thought the song was too sexual (interpreting the word "get" as "have") and instead gave them "Baby, It's Cold Outside."
+Williams and Montalbán were originally slated to sing "On a Slow Boat to China", but studio censors thought the song was too sexual (interpreting the word "get" as "have") and instead gave them "Baby, It's Cold Outside."
 Neptune's Daughter became the 10th highest-grossing film of 1949.